birthdates/Video-To-Minecraft/README.md

 * `/watchmovie <video>` - This command does the same as `/watch` however, it uses item frames and multiple maps to increase the resolution of your video *(requires `videotominecraft.watchmovie` permission)*

 # Known Issues
 * You have to be looking south to spawn a movie theatre correctly
-* The max extraction time is 120 seconds which can limit your
+* The max extraction time is 120 seconds which can limit your input video's length

 # Next Steps
 * Better cache system